openmrs/openmrs-contrib-android-client/README.md

 Note: If you are working behind a proxy, check [this](https://wiki.appcelerator.org/display/guides2/Using+Studio+From+Behind+a+Proxy) to get things working.

+# Releasing

+In order to release the application, go to [releases](https://github.com/openmrs/openmrs-contrib-android-client/releases) and click the [Draft a new release](https://github.com/openmrs/openmrs-contrib-android-client/releases/new) button.
+It will create a new version tag in the repository and build the app.
+The tag name will be used as the version number for this release.

+If you are releasing a new major or minor version, please be sure to update the applicationVersion variable in [build.gradle](https://github.com/openmrs/openmrs-contrib-android-client/blob/master/openmrs-client/build.gradle#L11).

 # Release Notes
 ### Version 2.0